 Château de Chenonceau claims to be the most popular privately owned monument in France.
-It is also the second most-visited chateau in France, only behind the Palace of Versailles.
-High visitors numbers are no empty claim but the absolute beauty of Chenonceau makes the palace still a must-see even during the high season.
+It is also the second most visited chateau in France, only behind the Palace of Versailles.
+High visitor numbers are no empty claim but the absolute beauty of Chenonceau makes the palace still a must-see even during the high season.
 The chateau is open every day of the year making it sensible to try and avoid the main season.
 However, even on weekends and summer holidays, the chateau can be enjoyed by visiting early morning or late afternoon.

 Opening Hours of Chateau de Chenonceau

 Opening hours jump around according to the time of the year (and light conditions).
 The minimum opening times are 9:30 to 17:00 from mid-November to mid-February.
 In July, the chateau and gardens are open from 9:00 to 20:00.